 Getting your child a pet is such an effective way of establishing responsibility.
 Get a pet like a dog that requires a lot of attention and responsibility.
 Your child will need to learn to make time for feeding and walks, etc. They might need help at first if the dog is willful and disobedient.
 In this instance, you need to think about making use of a trainer.
 This will help the dog to understand its place and become more obedient.
 It can then return to your child, and you can continue with the responsibility training.
 If the dog is disobedient at the start, it may affect your child’s enthusiasm for taking care of it.

 Let Them Make Decisions

 An important part of being responsible is learning to make important decisions.
 From a young age, you might want to think about letting your kids make their own decisions.
-Obviously there are some decisions that children shouldn’t be in a position to make.
-But there are some where it should be encouraged.
+Obviously, there are some decisions that children shouldn’t be in a position to make.
+But there are somewhere it should be encouraged.
 Offer your child limited options, but make sure you let them make the decision at the end of the day.

 Set a Good Example

 When your children are in their formative years, they learn from you, and they copy what you do and how you act.
 It’s vital as a parent that you lead by example.
 You need to set a good impression for your children to shape the kind of people they become when they get older.
 Make sure you take your decisions and responsibilities seriously.
 And you’ll encourage your children to do the same.
-You can start this off with little things and then build to more important things.
+You can start this off with little things and then build on more important things.
 Things like being on time and keeping promises are important qualities to imbue in your children as early as possible.